samergul/EmployeeMangementSystem/Git-step-by-step.md

 * B. Use this dropdown to switch between the branches that are available.
 For now we only have master.
 * C. This is the repository's clone URL that we'll use shortly to clone the repository locally.

+### Clone your project locally with SourceTree

-Now we can start SourceTree and choose *Clone / New*.
+Now we can start SourceTree from our work machine (from now on referred as **PC1**) and choose *Clone / New*.
 Paste the repo's clone URL and map it to the local folder of your choice:

 ![srctree-clone](http://i.imgur.com/HtFWEq3.png)